Amalya Kearse: Federal judicial service

 Kearse was nominated by President Jimmy Carter on May 3, 1979, to the United States Court of Appeals for the Second Circuit, to a new seat authorized by 92 Stat.
 1629.
 She was confirmed by the United States Senate on June 19, 1979, and received her commission on June 21, 1979.
 At the time, she was the first woman and only the second black person (after Thurgood Marshall) on the court.
 She assumed senior status on June 11, 2002.

 Kearse was the author of the 1984 decision McCray v.
 Abrams, a case in which she developed a test that made it much harder for jurors to be struck because of their race.
 The Supreme Court would develop a test similar to Kearse's in Batson v.
 Kentucky.

-Supreme Court Shortlist
+Supreme Court shortlist

-In 1981, Kearse became the first African-American woman to be shortlisted for an appointment as an Associate Justice of the Supreme Court of the United States; President Ronald Reagan eventually nominated Sandra Day O'Connor for the position instead.
+In 1981, Kearse became the first African-American woman to be shortlisted for an appointment as an Associate Justice of the Supreme Court of the United States; President Ronald Reagan eventually nominated Judge Sandra Day O'Connor of the Arizona Court of Appeals for the position instead.

-Consideration for United States Attorney General
+Consideration for United States attorney general

 In 1993, Kearse was considered by President Bill Clinton for appointment as United States Attorney General; the job eventually went to Janet Reno.